 Due to its popularity, Sky Bar gets very crowded, so arrive when it opens to claim your spot.
-It's also worth noting that while the cocktails are tasty, they're super expensive at ~US$30 each.
-You'll be paying for the view and the experience in addition to the drink.
+It's also worth noting that while the cocktails are tasty, they've gotten outrageously expensive in recent years.

 Getting there: Take BTS Skytrain to Saphan Taksin station.
 Walk north on Charoen Krung Road for ~500m.

 Dinner - Baan Phadthai